 Because byCycle is a side project, some functionality is missing or limited and there are likely to be quirks/bugs.
 If you run into issues using the site, feel free to send an email to firstname.lastname@example.org or file an issue on GitHub.

 The byCycle project was started in November of 2004 by a few house mates living in North Portland.
 At the time, MapQuest was probably the best known mapping site and we wanted something like that for bikes.

 The earliest snapshot on the Wayback Machine is from December 7th, 2004.
 The earliest date I could find in the source code was December 28th, 2004 (I remember hacking on it while I was visiting my parents that year).

-Metro, the local regional government, supported us by allowing us to use their street data without charge, which was a huge development.
+Metro, a regional government agency in the Portland, Oregon, area, supported us by allowing us to use their street data without charge, which was a huge development.
 Prior to that, we had been trying to collect street data manually!

 After that, byCycle became pretty well known in the Portland area and beyond.
 The site was actively developed for a couple more years, but we didn’t have the money to continue working on it full time.

 More to follow…